Hendrix-CS/csci150/labs/waterjug_at_home.md

 	assert jugA.contents == 0

 If all tests pass, it will print a success message.
 If any of the assertions fail, you will see an appropriate message.
+For example, if you were to test the incomplete code above, the first assertion would fail, and you would get something like the following message:

+	Traceback (most recent call last):
+	  File "C:/Users/ferrer/PycharmProjects/waterjug/waterjug.py", line 44, in <module>
+		test()
+	  File "C:/Users/ferrer/PycharmProjects/waterjug/waterjug.py", line 24, in test
+		assert jugA.contents == 4
+	AssertionError

 ## Step 2: The Puzzle (10 points)